-The power of UX designs is unfathomable.
-And calculating ROI is incredible too for building buy-in.
-For business leaders, not monitoring the ROI of UX is no more an option.
+The power of UX designs is unfathomable, and its ROI is incredible too.
+For savvy business leaders, overlooking the ROI of UX is no longer feasible.

 Disliking an awful app is an intense emotion—hold on to that thought.
 If you’re asked to describe your least favorite app, what facets make you hate it?
 Let’s see: